FisSher/PunkAPIBehave/README.md

 # PunkAPIBehave
-Mini test using behave and punkapi (beer related for fun) Application used: https://punkapi.com/
+Mini test using behave and punkapi (beer related for fun).
+Application used: https://punkapi.com/

 To get started you should have pipenv https://pipenv.pypa.io/en/latest/